jaypipes/sqlb/README.md

 resulting gains in both code expressiveness, application speed and memory efficiency.

-Our example will be a simple blogging application supporting comments.
+Our example will be a simple blogging application.

 Imagine we have the following set of tables in our database: